-- may be held for a period of no more than three years. - k.
+- i.
+An adjunct senior research scientist or adjunct senior research scholar is an expert appointed annually for part-time service to engage in research in his or her special field.
+Such an appointment may also be made to the grade of adjunct research scientist, adjunct research scholar, adjunct associate research scientist, or adjunct associate research scholar. - j.
+A postdoctoral research scientist or postdoctoral research scholar is an officer holding the doctorate or its professional equivalent and who is appointed for a term not to exceed twelve months, which shall be renewable, for full-time or part-time service for the primary purpose of cooperating in research.
+Except with the permission of any Provost, this title may be held for a period of no more than three years. - k.
 A postdoctoral research fellow or postdoctoral clinical fellow is an officer holding the doctorate or its professional equivalent, who holds a fellowship, and who is appointed for a term not to exceed twelve months, which shall be renewable, for full-time or part-time service for the purpose of cooperating in research and obtaining additional training.
-Except with the permission of any Provost, this title may be held for a period of no more than three years. - I. A postdoctoral residency fellow is an officer holding the doctor of medicine, dental medicine, or dental surgery degree, who is appointed for a term not to exceed twelve months, which shall be renewable, for part-time service for the primary purpose of obtaining additional clinical training at an affiliated hospital or institute.
+Except with the permission of any Provost, this title may be held for a period of no more than three years. - 1.
+A postdoctoral residency fellow is an officer holding the doctor of medicine, dental medicine, or dental surgery degree, who is appointed for a term not to exceed twelve months, which shall be renewable, for part-time service for the primary purpose of obtaining additional clinical training at an affiliated hospital or institute.
 This title may not be held for longer than the duration of the training program in which the fellow is enrolled. - m.
-A senior staff associate is an officer holding a bachelor's or higher degree, who has had at least eight years of professional experience in his or her field, and who is appointed for a term not to exceed twelve months, which shall be renewable, for full-time or part-time service for the primary purpose of cooperating in research or conducting equivalent professional activity. - n.
+A senior staff associate is an officer holding a bachelor's or higher degree, who has had at least eight years of professional experience in his or her field, and who is appointed for a term not to exceed twelve months, which shall be renewable, for full-time or part-time service for the primary purpose of cooperating in research or conducting equivalent professional activity.

+- n.
 A staff associate is an officer holding a bachelor's or higher degree, who has had at least four years of professional experience in his or her field, and who is appointed for a term not to exceed twelve months, which shall be renewable, for full-time or part-time service, for the primary purpose of cooperating in research or conducting equivalent professional activity. - o.
 A graduate research assistant is a full-time candidate for a graduate degree at Columbia University, who is engaged in research that is in direct fulfillment of a requirement for the degree, and who is appointed for a term not to exceed twelve months, which shall be renewable, except that this title may not be held for more than a total of five years. - p.
 A departmental research assistant is ordinarily a full-time candidate for a graduate degree at Columbia University who is appointed annually, for not more than a total of four years, to assist a department or one of its regular members in research.